In this article

 • Step 2: Under the All organizations section on the left side of the page, choose whether you want to view Users from all organizational units or Users from selected organizational units, and select the required organizational unit from the list.

 • Step 3: Select the user(s) that you want to move to another organizational unit.
-Click More -> Change organizational unit.
+Click More options-> Change organizational unit.

 Move users to an organizational unit